ambengers/laravel-query-filter/README.md

 [![Build Status](https://travis-ci.org/ambengers/laravel-query-filter.svg?branch=master)](https://travis-ci.org/ambengers/laravel-query-filter)
 [![StyleCI](https://github.styleci.io/repos/149767189/shield?branch=master)](https://github.styleci.io/repos/149767189)
 # Features
 This packages allows you to create filters via the request query string.
-Out of the box, this package offers sorting, pagination and search.
+Out of the box, this package also features sorting, pagination and search for your eloquent models.

 # Installation
 Run the following command in the terminal.